-When you’re starting as a business, it can be tricky to find an eCommerce platform that provides you with the required infrastructure and facilities, at a relatively low cost.
+When you’re starting as a business, it can be tricky to find a B2C or a B2B eCommerce platform that provides you with the required infrastructure and facilities, at a relatively low cost.
 It’s important to explore your options beyond the more obvious, so you can deliver the service that is right for both your business and, more importantly, your budget.

 Being one of the leading service providers, Magento is a highly popular option among most eCommerce enterprises.
 Due to its customizable nature, hassle-free scalability, and code-level access, it is the preferred choice for most medium to large scale businesses.
 However, it’s not the perfect choice for everyone.
 In this guide we share, Top 5 Magento alternatives in 2020.